a-luna/aaronluna.dev/content/flask_api_tutorial/part-1/index.md

 ## Project Dependencies

-The installation script for our application will allow the user to install dependencies that are only needed to run the test set and/or contribute to the development of the app.
-This is an extremely common option for a Python application, and in fact this is how we will install the application before we even begin working on the actual functionality.
-For a good description of the process we will use to enable this installation option, please read <a href="https://codefellows.github.io/sea-python-401d4/lectures/python_packaging_1.html#specifying-dependencies" target="_blank">this section from <span class="italics">An Introduction to Python Packaging</span></a>.

-The `[dev]` installation option for our project will install a code formatter, linter, the unit testing framework and a few pytest plugins.
 Let's discuss these tools as well as some of the most important packages that we will use in this project.

 ### PyJWT